-Here is Alexander Magruder’s commonly accepted genealogy.
+Here is Alexander Magruder’s most commonly accepted genealogy.
 In the families below, I use bold font to indicate Alexander’s direct line.
 Note that “James McGrudir (II)” is the first point in this lineage at which we can be reasonably certain of family relationships.
-Identification of his father and siblings is tentative at best.
+Identification of James McGrudir (II)’s father and siblings is tentative at best.

 - Details & discussion are marked with bullet points.

 Spellings of the name vary.
 Where I am not quoting a particular document, I will use McGruder as the default spelling.

 Earliest records of the name occur in Comrie and in nearby Glen Artney, in Perthshire.
 According to Scottish custom, when a person is recorded as “in” a certain place (as in “James McGruder in Cargill”) it means he lives there as a tenant.
 When recorded as “of” a certain place (as in “James McGruder of Cargill”) it means he owns land there.

 1. James McGrugor or MakGruder (I), active 1502-1540s

 - Jacobus McGrugor/MakGruder appears twice in surviving records, on 10 March 1502/3 and on 7 June 1508.

 - He may have been the father of at least two sons [Duncan and James (II)] and a daughter.